getgauge/gauge-python/docs/source/contributing.rst

 ::

-    python install.py --install
+    python build.py --install

 Creating distributable
 """"""""""""""""""""""

 ::

-    python install.py
+    python build.py --dist

-This will create a .zip file in bin directory which can then be uploaded to Github releases.
+This will create a .zip file in bin directory and a .tar.gz file in dist directory.
+The zip file can be uploaded to Github release and the .tar.gz file can be uploaded to PyPi

 Uploading to PyPI
 """""""""""""""""